3D Printer Resin vs Filament: Comparing Pros And Cons

 Durability: The strength and durability of prints make them ideal for parts that must withstand heavy use.

-Large Build Volume: Printing large objects at once is useful for large projects.
+Large Build Volume: Printing large objects at once is helpful for large projects.

 Cons: